PEmpey-Lab/PharmacoScan_concordance/README.md

 # PharmacoScan_concordance

-This repository contains the code referenced in "Concordance Evaluation of PharmacoScan with OpenArray and Next-Generation Sequencing for Population-Scale Preemptive Pharmacogenomics Implementation".
+This repository contains the code referenced in "Concordance of panel-based genotyping and whole genome sequencing for pharmacogenomics implementation".

 The purpose of this code is to extract regions of interest from genomic VCF files for concordance evaluation.